fastrgv/AdaVenture/README.md

 * Eliminated unused Frameworks directory
 * Updated Windows builds to freetype v2.11.1 DLLs (w32,w64).
 * Updated linux libs to use static libfreetype.a & libpng16.a

-**ver 2.2.6 -- 17dec2021**
-* The (h)-key now, also, toggles Intro/Help screen;
-* Added more example build scripts, including one for OSX that does not require Xcode.
-* Replaced all cc-by-nc-licensed sound files due to incompatibility with GPLv3.
-* Improved sound-tracks in Labyrinth.

-**ver 2.2.5 -- 17nov2021**
-* Updated all GLFW libs to newest [static] version(v3.3.5), & scripts.
-* Elliminated OpenGL-mipmap error on nvidia nouveau drivers.
-* Now include library fix & build scripts for GNU-Ada, as well as AdaCore.

-**ver 2.2.4 -- 25oct2021**
-* Improved adaOpenAL binding code...AdaVenture is now buildable with [GNU Compiler Collection] GNAT, as well as all AdaCore versions.
-* Updated glext64.lib (Win64).
-* In addition to the Win64 build, now added a Win32 build.

-**ver 2.2.3 -- 18apr21**
-* Improved movement, playability & random key locations [ch3,ch4].
-* Improved maps to show beetles' domain as well as possible key locations.
-* Maze entrance now has Arabic warning, & Zoroastrian symbol.
-* Trees now impenetrable.

-**ver 2.2.2 -- 10apr21**
-* Improved castle exterior & lighting on interior alcove.
-* Upgraded to glfw v3.3.4.
-* Fixed bad logic that forced a death by beetles.
-* Enhanced maze maps.

-**ver 2.2.1 -- 28mar21**
-* Added beetle warning so gamers don't dawdle among them.
-* Added decorative metallic copper brackets to castle pool as a demonstration of multi-texturing and reflective lighting.

-**ver 2.2.0 -- 07nov20**
-* Installed completely new cross-platform sound system using OpenAL.
-* Now deliver only a single Windows build (64-bit).

-**ver 2.1.8 -- 18sep20**
-* Added Windows launcher "adaventure.bat".

-**ver 2.1.7 -- 02jul20**
-* Updated all GLFW libs to v3.3.2.
-* Added extra drama if angered beetles decide to attack.
-* Added explicit safeguards to GLFW binding.

-**ver 2.1.6 -- 30apr20**
-* Fixed/restored full-screen on all operating systems;

-**ver 2.1.5 -- 18apr20**
-* Changes in shaders now assure that OpenGL v3.3 is sufficient to run this app.
-This is an issue for older graphics drivers.
-* Resolved glfw full-screen problem on RedHat-derived linux distros by running "windowed full screen" within desktop border.
-* Updated to glfw v3.3.2.

-**ver 2.1.4 -- 31mar20**
-* Fixed rare linux soundLoop overruns due to wrong PID.

-**ver 2.1.3 -- 27jan20**
-* Fixed occasional task-related aborts (linux version).